architmishra-15/Projects/Memory Address/README.md

       python setup.py build_ext --inplace
       ```

+    > :bulb: **Tip:** Downloading and using the wheels would be much better and easier.

-- Or you can just download the `whl` file from the [releases](https://github.com/yash-dk/memory-address/releases) and run -
+- Or you can just download the `whl` file from the releases for [Windows](https://github.com/architmishra-15/Projects/releases/download/wheel/pointers-1.1.0-cp312-cp312-win_amd64.whl) or for [Linux](https://github.com/architmishra-15/Projects/releases/download/wheel/pointers-1.1.0-cp312-cp312-linux_x86_64.whl) and run -
   <br>
   ```bash
   pip install <path_to_whl_file>
   ```

-> :bulb: **Tip:** Downloading and using the wheels would be much better and easier.
+    > :memo: **Note:** Both the files are for x86_64 type system.

 ## Contributing

 I was thinking of expanding its functionalities, but at my current level of knowledge, I don't think I'll be able to do it along, so anyone who's willing to contribute is welcome!
 Just send a pull request.